joelcross/pinScraper/README.md

 Returns the path of the directory containing the downloaded images.

 ### scrapeImages
-Downloadeds images from the Pinterest board to the "Scraped Images" directory.
+Downloads images from the Pinterest board to the "Scraped Images" directory.
-Takes parameters `link` and `destPath`, which represent the Pinterest board link and path of the folder in which to download the images, respectively.
+Parameter `link` represents the Pinterest board link.
+Parameter `destPath` represents the path of the directory where the images are to be downloaded.

 ### setWallpaper
 Sets the desktop wallpaper to rotate through the downloaded images at the speed specified by the user.
-Takes parameters `imgDir` and `delay`, which represent the path of the folder in which to download the images and the interval at which the user wishes to have the images rotate, respectively.
+Parameter `imgDir` represents the path of the directory where the images are to be downloaded.
+Parameter `delay`represents the interval at which the user wishes to have the images rotate.

 ### main
 Gets user input, runs program, prints closing message.